 Gain – An amplification of the signal collected by the pixels in the CCD or CMOS imager.
 Applying gain is like “turning up the brightness knob” on the image.
 However, gain also increases the noise in the image, which may make it unusable for some types of machine vision inspection or measurement tasks.
 In some cases, “negative gain” can be applied to “turn down” the brightness of an image, though usually this is done with the shutter or the lens iris.

-General Imaging, G.I. – The terms collectively describing applications where typically no (or only limited) image processing is involved.
+General Imaging – The term collectively describing applications where typically no (or only limited) image processing is involved.
 Typically involves capturing an image and displaying it on a monitor, or recording images for later analysis.
-Surveillance is part of G.I., as are surgical viewing applications.
+Surveillance is a type of General Imaging, as are surgical viewing applications.

 Gigabit Ethernet – A computer networking standard for transmitting digital information in packets across a computer network at a speed of 1 billion bits of information per second (1 Gbps).

-GigE Vision – An interface standard introduced in 2006 that uses Gigabit Ethernet data transmission for outputting image data from industrial cameras.
-The GigE Vision standard is maintained and licensed by the Automated Imaging Association (AIA) and has become one of the most prevalent digital camera standards in the world.
+GigE Vision – An interface standard introduced in 2006 that uses Gigabit Ethernet data transmission (1000BASE-T) for outputting image data from industrial cameras.
+The GigE Vision standard is maintained and licensed by the Association for Advancing Automation (A3) and has become one of the most prevalent digital camera standards in the world.
 It utilizes standard Cat5e or Cat6e cables to transmit data up to 100 m at a rate of 1 Gbps (125 Mbytes/s).
 Because it is a networking standard, it also supports various multicasting and broadcast messaging capabilities that are not possible with point-to-point interfaces.
+Since its introduction, the standard has evolved to support additional Ethernet performance tiers.
+These include 2.5 Gbps (2.5GBASE-T), 5 Gbps (5GBASE-T), and 10 Gbps (10GBASE-T, also called 10 GigE).
+There are even a few machine vision cameras available in the market that can support 25 Gbps and 100 Gbps speeds.

 GPIO – Stands for general purpose input and output.
 This typically refers to a set of functions and signal registers which can be accessed and programmed by users to perform a variety of fundamental camera tasks, such as triggering the camera, setting up a pulse generator or counter, and designating which inputs and outputs will be used for various tasks.